ZhouL-lab/PLHN/README.md

-# Prototype Learning Guided Hybrid Network for Breast Tumor Segmentation in DCE-MRI
+# Prototype Learning Guided Hybrid Network for Breast Tumor Segmentation in DCE-MRI, under reviewed by Transaction on Medical Imaging
 ## Paper
 ## Requirements
 Some important required packages include: